-Restaurant sauces are there not only to provide moisture but also to complement the flavors of whatever they are put on.
+Restaurant sauces are there to provide moisture and complement the flavors of whatever they are put on.
 For a chef, this means more than just mindlessly putting tomato sauce on spaghetti or chocolate sauce on ice cream.

 Pairing a sauce with food takes a bit of analysis and thought to get it right.
-A chef sauces food to show it off at its best by making sure that the flavors of the food and sauce are well balanced.
+A chef sauces food to show it off at its best by ensuring that the food and sauce flavors are well-balanced.

-A juicy, fatty prime rib is perfectly complemented by a simple au jus while a very rich sauce can be too much of a good thing.
-Like a chef, try to identify the main flavor and texture characteristics of the food you are serving and then pair a sauce with it that will present a nice contrast of flavors and a balance of flavor.
+A simple au jus perfectly complements a juicy, fatty prime rib, while a vibrant sauce can be too much of a good thing.
+Like a chef, try to identify the prominent flavor and texture characteristics of the food you are serving and then pair a sauce with it that will present a pleasant contrast of flavors and a balance of flavors.